seedante/CardAnimation/README.md

 **How to use it in your project**

-Drap class files in the "Classes" folder into your project, includes CardAnimationView.swift and ImageCardView.swift.
+Drop class files in the "Classes" folder into your project, includes CardAnimationView.swift and ImageCardView.swift.

 Classes: